 Cristin Leach has written a short but poignant review of Digital_self, a current group show in the Project Spaces at the Irish Museum of Modern Art featuring the work of Molly Soda.
 Leach writes: “Everyone’s a self-portrait maker now, broadcasting to a global audience via social media.
 Aptly, the most compelling work comes from artists using digital platforms.”
 Digital_selfclick here will be on view through 25 February.
 To read the complete review, .

-Spiegel author Angela Gruber writes on Virtual Normality, the upcoming group exhibition at Museum der bildenden Künste Leipzig featuring the work of artists Signe Pierce, Molly Soda, and Arvida Byström.
-Opening 12 January, the show will run until the 8 of April.
-To read the full feature, click here.
+Spiegel author Angela Gruber writes on Virtual Normality, the upcoming group exhibition at Museum der bildenden Künste Leipzig featuring the work of artists Signe Pierce, Molly Soda, and Arvida Byström (article in German).

 Molly Soda is interviewed by Happening Media for her involvement in Kickstarter’s new crowdfunding subscription service for emerging artists, Drip.
 One of the first artists invited to participate in Drip’s launch, Soda says that the new platform “allows people to connect to you and your “process” or whatever it is you want to put out there in a more intimate way.”
 Read the full article here.

-Anika Meier mentions both Molly Soda and Signe Pierce in her latest article “Es darf sich geärgert werden” for Monopol.
-Describing the current state of net art and digital feminism, she uses both of the artists as examples of women whose explorations in digital identity blur the boundaries between art and life.
-Read the full article here.
+Anika Meier mentions both Molly Soda and Signe Pierce in her latest article “Es darf sich geärgert werden” for Monopol, describing the current state of net art and digital feminism (article in German).

 Molly Soda appears in a new video for Drip, Kickstarter’s recently launched artist subscription service.
 She discusses how powerful peer support can be, and the impact that hearing positive encouragement has had on her art practice.
 Watch the full video here.